learn-co-curriculum/java-mod-2-inner-classes/README.md

 ## Introduction

-All the classes we have seen so far have been publicly defined classes that have existing in their own files.
+All the classes we have seen so far have been publicly defined classes and exist in their own files.
 These class definitions are accessible to anyone and objects of their type can be instantiated by anyone.

 Since classes are data structures that help us group data and behaviors together